XuaaanQWQ/Lite3_rl_training/README.md

 The system involves a total of **four neural networks (MLPs)** throughout training and deployment.
 These include the core **actor network** and **critic network**, as well as the **environment factor encoder**, which infers environment-specific information from privileged observations, and the **adaptation module**, which replaces the privileged observations during real-world deployment by leveraging historical observations.

-The input-output relationships among these four networks are illustrated in the figure below.

 ### Network Structure